cylonx/WFDtoMaudeExample/README.md

 # WFDtoMaudeExample
-This repository contains information and code related to an example related to the specification of Workflow Nets Data in Maude.
+This repository contains information and code related to an example that showcases the specification of Workflow Nets with Data in Maude.

-The example
 The structure of the repo is as follows:
-* /Img : contains the workflow net with data (WFD-net) that models the processing of a mortgage application in a bank.
+* /img : contains the workflow net with data (WFD-net) that models the processing of a mortgage application in a bank.
 * /example : contains the example files:
   * wfd-nettypes.maude : the definition of general data types and operations used for a general WFD-net